-BADM 2290Problems in Business3 creditsPrerequisites:ACCT 1102, BADM 2251, CSCI 2218,ECON 2205 ORACCT 1105, BADM 2251, CSCI2218, ECON 2205

-A comprehensive survey course designed to test the student's mastery of the core courses required for the Associate Degree.
+BADM 2290 Problems in Business 3 credits Prerequisites: ACCT 1102, BADM 2251, CSCI 2218, ECON 2205 OR ACCT 1105, BADM 2251, CSCI 2218, ECON 2205 student's mastery of the core courses required for the Associate Degree.
 The overall subject matter deals with business planning.
 The course is a series of projects: market research, case studies in management, a presentation, labor negotiations, a complete business plan, and a comprehensive final.
 Successful completion of the course requires a portfolio of reports covering the assigned projects.